 If you’re facing an unplanned pregnancy, you might be asking: what does an abortion cost?
 If you’re considering abortion, you need to be aware of both the health risks and the high financial costs associated with each procedure.
-There are several factors that affect abortion cost:

 - Stage of pregnancy.
 This means how far along you are in the pregnancy and how developed the baby is.
 This is best determined by having an ultrasound.

 - Private insurances may cover the cost of an abortion.
 Many states do not cover abortion under Medicaid plans.

 - Your state’s abortion laws.
 For instance, Florida requires that all women undergoing abortions have an ultrasound.
 Abortion clinics charge for the ultrasound.
 Some pregnancy help clinics, like First Care, offer free ultrasounds.